-- 6.26 For any staff who must drive, car sharing offers significant potential to reduce overall private mileage. - 6.27 The TPC will actively promote car-sharing (COVID permitting) by any other means. - 6.28 The TPC will monitor the take up of the car-sharing scheme and will also monitor the use of the car park within the site.
+- 6.26 For any staff who must drive, car sharing offers significant potential to reduce overall private mileage. - 6.27 The TPC will actively promote car-sharing (COVID permitting) by any other means. - 6.28 The TPC will monitor the take up of car-sharing and will alsomonitor the use of the car park within the site.